starrieste/dwu/README.md

 # DWU - Daily Wallpaper Updater

-DWU (pronounced dee-woo) is a Python application that updates your Windows 11 desktop background daily to a new anime wallpaper courtesy of [wallpaper-a-day.com](https://wallpaper-a-day.com).
+DWU is a Python application that updates your Windows 11 desktop background daily to a new anime wallpaper courtesy of [wallpaper-a-day.com](https://wallpaper-a-day.com).
 It can run on startup and minimizes to system tray, staying out of your way!

 ## Features